-(a) The Olub acquired 182 gaming entitlements from the State Government in 2012 via an interest-free loan for a nominal amount of \$3,507,733.
-The entitlements became effective on 16 August 2012 and have a useful life of 10 years inline with their expire.
+- (a) The Club acquired 182 gaming entitlements from the State Government in 2012 via an interest-free loan for a nominal amount of \$3,507,733.
+The entitlements became effective on 16 August 2012 and have a useful life of 10 years inline with their expiry.
 The asset was initially recorded at its present value and is subject to impairment testing on an annual basis or whenever there is an indication of impairment.

-(b) The Club acquired a gaming licence from the Victorian Casino and Gaming Authority to operate from its Point Cook gaming venue.
-All costs associated with this acquisition were capitalised at cost and are being carried at cost lass accumulated amortisation and accumulated impairment losses.
-The asset is being amortised using the straight line method over its useful life of ten years, which currently has four years remaining.

-(c) During 2014, the Club accepted an offer from the Minister for Liquor and Gaming Regulation to extend the payment term for gaming entitlements by an additional six months.
+Two licences expired during the 2013 financial year (Melbourne and Surf Coast), and as such have been disposed of for accounting purposes. - (b) The Club acquired a gaming licence from the Victorian Casino and Gaming Authority to operate from its Point Cook gaming venue.
+All costs associated with this acquisition were capitalised at cost and are being carried at cost less accumulated amortisation and accumulated impairment losses.
+The asset is being amortised using the straight line method over its useful life of ten years, which currently has three years remaining. - (c) During 2014, the Club accepted an offer from the Minister for Liquor and Gaming Regulation to extend the payment term for gaming entitlements by an additional six months.
 The proposed variation took effect on 31 August 2014, and extended the Club's entitlement payment term to 31 August 2017.